vinayarva/Salon-Booking-Appointment-System/Readme.md

 # Salon Appointment Booking System - API Documentation

-The **Salon Appointment Booking System** is designed to streamline the management of salon services, appointments, staff, and availability.
-The system includes features for customers, staff, and administrators to handle bookings, manage availability, track service offerings, and process payments efficiently.
-This API enables seamless integration with front-end applications or third-party tools to enhance the user experience for salon operations.
+The **Salon Appointment Booking System** is designed to simplify salon operations by providing efficient management of services, appointments, availability, and user roles.
+This API ensures seamless booking, service management, and communication with integrated email notifications for critical updates.

 ### Key Features:
 1. **User Management:**
-   - Securely manage users with authentication and role-based access.
-   - Support for admin, staff, and customer roles.
+   - Authentication and role-based access control for admins, staff, and customers.
+   - User profile management.

 2. **Service Management:**
    - CRUD operations for salon services.
-   - Dynamic service pricing and descriptions.
+   - Support for dynamic pricing and detailed descriptions.

 3. **Appointment Booking:**
-   - Allow customers to book appointments.
+   - Book, fetch, and update appointments for customers.
-   - Admins and staff can view and update appointment statuses.
+   - Admin and staff tools for managing appointment statuses.

 4. **Availability Management:**
-   - Real-time availability updates.
+   - Real-time availability updates and time-slot management.
-   - Automated time-slot management to prevent overbooking.
+   - Prevents overbooking with intelligent time-slot allocation.

 5. **Payment Integration:**
-   - Premium services purchase and payment verification.
+   - Payment processing for  services.
+   - Payment verification support.

+6. **Email Notifications:**
+   - Automated email notifications for:
+     - **Appointment Confirmation**: Sent when a booking is made.
+     - **Appointment Updates**: Sent for changes in status (e.g., confirmed, canceled).

-6. **Admin Dashboard:**
+7. **Admin Dashboard:**
    - Overview of all appointments, services, and availability.
-   - Role and access management for staff.
+   - Manage staff roles and permissions.

-This API provides a comprehensive backend structure to facilitate smooth and scalable operations for salons.

 ## Authentication
 All routes require authentication (`Authenticate` middleware).
 Ensure the client includes valid authentication headers.